Ken Still

 Kenneth Allan Still (February 12, 1935 – March 19, 2017) was an American professional golfer who played on both the PGA Tour and the Senior PGA Tour.

+Early life

-Still was born in Tacoma, Washington.
-During his early twenties, he developed a friendship with Los Angeles Dodgers pitchers Sandy Koufax and Don Drysdale.
-He turned professional in 1953.
+In 1935, Still was born in Tacoma, Washington.

+Professional career

+In 1953, Still turned professional.
 Still won three PGA Tour events.
-In 1969 he won the Florida Citrus Open Invitational in Orlando in the spring, and the Greater Milwaukee Open in the summer.
+In 1969, he won the Florida Citrus Open Invitational in Orlando in the spring and the Greater Milwaukee Open in the summer.

 Still took part in the 1969 Ryder Cup matches.
 While playing a match with Dave Hill against Brian Huggett and Bernard Gallacher, Still and Hill lost a hole after Hill putted out of turn.
 While upset with what took place, Hill later said "well we won.
 So let's forget about it."
 In the final singles encounter Jack Nicklaus had Tony Jacklin pick up a missable putt so the match would end in a 16-16 tie.

 Still had two top-10 finishes in major championships during his career: a 5th-place finish at the 1970 U.S. Open, and a T-6 at The Masters in 1971.
 After reaching the age of 50 in 1985, he began play on the Senior PGA Tour and continued to play in this venue until the late 1990s.

+Personal life and death

-He lived in Fircrest, Washington where February 12, his birthday, is recognized as Ken Still Day.
+Still lived in Fircrest, Washington during his career.

+In 1964, Still was introduced to Los Angeles Dodgers pitcher Sandy Koufax at Wrigley Field; the two developed a close friendship and Koufax was later one of two best mans at Still's wedding to Linda Evans.
+After Still died on March 19, 2017, Koufax was an honorary pallbearer at his funeral.